vxgmichel/presentation-pytango-quality/contents.md

 - More sphinx directive for customized documentation

+- Possibility to automate builds (git hook, jenkins, etc.)

 ???

 Again, the scope project is a good example of that

-See the README

-***
---

-- Possibility to automate builds (git hook, jenkins, etc.)

-???

 Or uploading on github pages